anirudhbhashyam/uprotv/README.md

 The motif is optional and can be ommited if all residues in the binder need to be designed.
 The motif argument works similarly to what is seen in [`RFdiffusion`](https://github.com/RosettaCommons/RFdiffusion).

+### `generate-config-from-rfdiffusion-run`

+Generate a config file from a RFdiffusion run.
+The command will generate a `yaml` file based on a provided input directory containing backbones from RFdiffusion.